quincyyhuang/hexo-node-admin/README.md

 }
 ```

-4. Start Hexo Node Admin.
+4. Start Hexo Node Admin and go to `http://localhost:4001`.

 ```
-// In 'server' directory
 npm start
 ```

 ## Secure the Admin

 You can avoid using plain text password by setting `admin.plain` to `false`.
 Use [any](https://bcrypt-generator.com/) bcrypt generator to hash your password and paste the result in `admin.password`.
+You should also use HTTPS to secure the traffic if the admin is going to be exposed to the Internet.

 ## Features

 - Support loading the admin on subdirectory.
-For example, '/admin' of your blog url.
+For example, '/admin' of your blog URL.
 - Support [Post Asset Folder](https://hexo.io/docs/asset-folders#Post-Asset-Folder) feature.
 You can upload and delete post assets.

 ## Localization